mataroa-blog/mataroa/docs/src/dependencies.md

 Steps:

 1. Assuming a venv is activated and `requirements.dev.txt` are installed.
-1. Run `pip-compile -U` to generate an upgraded `requirements.txt`.
+1. Run `pip-compile -U --no-strip-extras` to generate an upgraded `requirements.txt`.
 1. Run `git diff requirements.txt` and spot non-patch level vesion bumps.
 1. Examine release notes of each one.
 1. Unless something comes up, make sure tests and smoke tests pass.